AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `touch`

-creates a file with the name you write after it :smiley:
+creates a file with the name you write after it. :smiley:

 ```
 pi@raspberrypi:~ $ touch cool_file